bittorrenttorque/btapp/README.md

 #plugin.btapp.js
 plugin.btapp.js is responsible for ensuring that a client is run on your local machine.
-It provides an install path for the browser plugins that will in turn install/run uTorrent/BitTorrent as needed.
+It provides a default install experience for the browser plugins that will in turn install/run uTorrent/BitTorrent as needed.
 Do not include if your app doesn't require a client running on the local machine.
 Keep in mind that you don't need the dependencies.
 You're more than welcome to style the dialog to your taste.
-The goal is simply to get the client on the local machine so you can get back to programming, assuming its there.
+The goal is simply to get the client on the local machine so you can get back to programming and assuming its there.

 __Dependencies:__
 [bootstrap-modal](http://twitter.github.com/bootstrap/javascript.html#modal "bootstrap modal")